How Can Your Savings Account Balance Impact CIBIL Score

 What Factors that Affect Your CIBIL Score?

-The following factors affect a person’s CIBIL score.
+The following factors affect your CIBIL score:

 1. Repayment History:

-2. Credit Utilization Ratio:
+2. Credit Utilisation Ratio:

 3. Age of Your Credit History: